Private Attorney vs. Public Defender: The Question Nobody Answers Honestly

 The Honest Truth About Private Attorneys

-A private attorney charges you money — typically $5,000 to $25,000 for a standard felony, and $50,000 to $100,000 or more for complex cases or trials.
+A private attorney charges you money, typically thousands to tens of thousands of dollars for a standard felony, and significantly more for complex cases or trials (estimates vary widely by jurisdiction and case complexity).

 What does that money buy you?
 In theory: fewer cases per attorney, more time on your case, more resources for investigation, more leverage in negotiations.